 - an updated copy of your resume (curriculum vitae).
 Ensure that you have a complete list of your past employers, educational institutions and references (contact name, address, telephone, e-mail and fax).

-In January 2015, Citizenship and Immigration Canada (CIC) will launch a new electronic system called Express Entry to manage applications for permanent residence in certain economic programs.
+In January 2015, Citizenship and Immigration Canada (CIC) launched a new electronic system called Express Entry to manage applications for permanent residence in certain economic programs.
 Visit the Immigrate to Canada website to learn about the new Express Entry system http://www.cic.gc.ca/english/immigrate/express/express-entry.asp